 I don’t see this correlation as a big issue and expect Bitcoin to become less correlated as it matures.

 This topic has been discussed ad nauseum, and I really don’t think it presents any issues, although it is frequently mentioned as a downside or problem with Bitcoin.
-Read this article.
+Read this article and this follow-up.

 Over to You